 Marketing outsourcing services and agency fees aren’t cheap.
 And as digital marketing has become more and more collaborative, juggling and coordinating the efforts of several agencies that all have their own strategies and priorities becomes less effective.
 Many businesses are experimenting with on-site digital marketing agencies or making use of flexible digital marketing staffing to execute internally.

-Nearly 80% of agencies predict their clients will move some marketing services in house this year.
 If you’re currently handing the reigns of your digital strategy off to others, now might be the right time to retake control.

 Marketing on Twitter

 Once the daring, darling social network du jour, Twitter is becoming less and less attractive as a primary marketing platform.

 Compared to its rivals, Twitter is stagnant in gaining new users and fostering engagement among its current base.
 Its share among social media users recently shrank to 27.9% and will probably continue to slowly trend down barring a drastic change.

 At the same time, other social networks are exploding.
 Instagram and Pinterest in particular are experience rapid growth.
 Facebook, the king of them all, may see a slow in growth rate–but it makes up for it with the unparalleled consumer insights and advertising capabilities it offers businesses.

 Not only that; Twitter struggles to deliver value to advertisers.
 Users log in to share a quick thought or get a glimpse of what they’re network is doing.
 They’re not there to engage or research–at least not as often as on other networks.
 The lower levels of engagement and weaker targeting capabilities mean paid ads here are usually less effective than on other channels.